 Well, what a miserable week!
 Rain, rain and more rain!!!!!
 The river flowing by the house has been up and down all week, but thankfully the River Authority seems to have sorted out the flooding problems in the town and this has the added benefit of keeping the river lower near us.

-The lawn needs mowing, the pool is going green and the Guinea-pigs don’t smile anymore when we put them outside in the morning.
+The lawn needs mowing, the pool is going green and the Guinea pigs don’t smile anymore when we put them outside in the morning.

-I took the school athletics team to the Area Atheltics Meet in Leicester on Monday.
-Our Year 6 children are an amazing bunch, they are totally not into anything physical and wouldn’t dream of joining any sports club.
-I had to pull the school soccer team out of the league this season, because I only had 3, Year 6 boys that would train (We only play 7 aside).
+I took the school athletics team to the Area AtAthleticseet in Leicester on Monday.
+Our Year 6 children are an amazing bunch, they are not into anything physical and wouldn’t dream of joining any sports club.
+I had to pull the school soccer team out of the league this season because I only had 3, Year 6 boys that would train (We only play 7 aside).
 Only two years ago I had between 60-80 children attending training regularly.
 It’s not just just our school though, 2 weeks ago the local Schools soccer tournament (5 aside) had to be cancelled because only 1 team had been entered.
-Well, back to the Athletics, you won’t be surprised to learn that we got one certificate, a 3rd place in the long jump.
-The school has never been less than 3rd place in the whole Meeting against 20+ other Primary Schools.
+Well, back to the Athletics, you won’t be surprised to learn that we got one certificate, a d place in the long jump.
+The hool has never been less than 3rd place in the whole Meeting against 20+ other Primary Schools.
 It seems the more initiatives there are to get children more active, the less they are inclined to be.

 Charlotte has` informed us that Luca has started to crawl.
 Now the trouble starts and things get constantly moved away from prying little fingers.
 I remember going through this phase 3 times, I lost more and more hair each time.
 It certainly improves your planning of where to place things and affects radically how you move around your own home.
 Just opening that door now has hidden dangers, you never know when there is a hidden booby trap in the guise of a bumped head or squashed finger.
-Terrorism didn’t startt with 9/11.
+Terrorism didn’t start with 9/11.